ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Start Environment

-- In a terminal and inside `springboot-kafka-mysql-cassandra` root folder run
+- In a terminal and inside `spring-cloud-stream-event-sourcing-testcontainers` root folder run
   ```
   docker-compose up -d
   ```